Adopt a Trail

 Trail Adopter Guidelines

-7. Pick up any litter and take it out of the woods, please.
+- Pick up any litter and take it out of the woods.
+Please follow the principles of Leave No Trace.

-8. Let us and someone you care about know about where you are going to be working and when.
-If you run into trouble and can’t get out of the woods, someone will know that and help can be gotten to you.
+- Let someone reliable know about where you are going to be working and when.
+If you run into trouble and can’t get out of the woods, someone will know that and appropriate help can be sent.
 Take a cell phone with you.
-Reception is spotty along the Cohos Trail, however.
+Reception is spotty along the Cohos Trail, however, so do not depend entirely on your phone.

-9. Please let us know if you can’t continue as a trail adopter.
-We will try to find another volunteer to take on the task.
+- Please let us know if you can’t continue as a trail adopter.
+We understand that life happens and other responsibilities may get in the way.
+If this is the case, it is best that we find another volunteer to take on the task.